-- a)environment has limited bandwidth or high round-trip times, - b) the information being protected has a low value and - c)the total volume over the entire lifetime of the long-term session key will be very low, - d) the scale of the deployment is limited.
+- a) environment has limited bandwidth or high round-trip times, - b) the information being protected has a low value and - c)the total volume over the entire lifetime of the long-term session key will be very low, d) the scale of the deployment is limited.

-Most I2RS environments (I2RS Client - I2S Agents) will not have this environment, but a few I2RS use case provide limited non-secure light-weight telemetry messages that have these requirements.
+Most I2RS environments (I2RS Client - I2S Agents) will not have the environment described by BCP107 [RFC4107] but a few I2RS use cases required limited non-secure light-weight telemetry messages that have these requirements.
 An I2RS data model must indicate which portions can be served by manual key management.